-If you've done your research on triethanolamine, you might've come across scary information involving the formation of possibly carcinogenic nitrosamines when it's used with certain ingredients (N-nitrosating agents) during manufacturing.
+Is triethanolamine safe in skincare?
+Well, if you've done your research on triethanolamine, you might've come across scary information involving the formation of possibly carcinogenic nitrosamines when it's used with certain ingredients (N-nitrosating agents) during manufacturing.
 So first, let's clear the air.
 Romanowski says that the ingredient is not dangerous to use at cosmetic levels and is safe when delivered from a standard cosmetic product.
 "Toxicology experts have reviewed the safety testing and data on TEA and have concluded that the products on the market today and the levels of TEA used are not unsafe," he says.
-"There is no evidence of a problem with longterm exposure.
-This is just standard chemical fear mongering."
+"There is no evidence of a problem with long-term exposure.
+This is just standard chemical fear-mongering."
 Schultz adds, "There is no known link to cancer."

 Because it's included in such a wide range of products, the application of formulas containing triethanolamine depends on the specific product in question.
 And since it offers no benefit to the skin, Romanowski says that no one should go out of their way to use triethanolamine.
 "From a consumer standpoint, triethanolamine is not something they need to think about," Romanowski says.
-As far as how often is safe, as long as you do not have an allergy to it and the products are used as intended, Schultz says it's okay to use it on a daily basis.
+As far as how often is safe, as long as you do not have an allergy to it and the products are used as intended, Schultz says it's okay to use daily.